The Last Valley (film): Plot

 The Captain takes Gruber's wife, Erica, for himself.
-Hansen attempts to rape a girl.
-When Vogel stops him, he and two others try but fail to kill the Captain.
-They flee, but return with a larger mercenary band before the winter closes the valley to outsiders.
+Hansen (one of the soldiers) attempts to rape a girl.
+When Vogel stops him, he and two others try, but fail to kill the Captain.
+They flee, but return with a larger mercenary band, before the winter closes the valley to outsiders.
 However, the Captain has anticipated this, and Hansen and his band are destroyed.
 From the first peddler to enter the valley in the spring, the Captain learns of a major military campaign in the Upper Rhineland and decides to seek employment with Bernard of Saxe-Weimar.
 Vogel wants to accompany him, fearing Gruber will have him killed once the Captain leaves.
 However, the Captain orders Vogel to stay as the condition of not sacking the village, leaving Geddes and Pirelli behind as guards.

 After the Captain departs, the priest catches Erica praying to Satan to keep the Captain safe.
 The priest has her tortured and condemned to be burned at the stake.
-Vogel demands of the priest why, when she had confessed, and the priest replies that it was to drive the Devil out of her: "She's truly saved."
+Vogel demands of the priest why, when she had confessed, and the priest replies that it was to drive the Devil out of her: "She's truly saved".
 To spare her further suffering, Vogel volunteers to tie her up, so he can secretly knife her just before her body is consigned to the flames.
 Enraged, Geddes pushes the priest into the fire and holds him there, killing them both.
 Meanwhile, the Captain and his men fight in a night assault on a fortified city.
 He returns to the valley with the only other survivor of his band.
 Vogel tries to warn him, but the Captain rides into an ambush set by Gruber.
 The Captain, however, is dying of his wounds, so there is no fighting.
-He tells Vogel, "You were right.
-I was wrong."
-Inge, a young woman who has fallen in love with Vogel, wants to leave with him, but he tells her to stay, and walks off alone.
+He tells Vogel: "You were right.
+I was wrong".
+Inge, a young woman who has fallen in love with Vogel, wants to leave with him, but he tells her to stay and walks off alone.